Offensive-Ninja/offensive-ninja.github.io/content/posts/ops-in-memory-part1.md

 description: "This blog is heavily based on Sektor 7’s research, we will be making any changes required for modern systems before weaponizing it, using a standard reverse shell to gain an initial foothold.
 We’ll then see how far these techniques could be pushed, using the Sliver post exploitation framework."
 ---

-> **_Warning:_** The techniques described in this blog should only be executed on systems that you own / have permission to operate.
+> **_Warning:_** The techniques described in this blog should only be executed on systems that you own / have legal authority over.

 This blog is *heavily* based on [Sektor 7’s research](https://blog.sektor7.net/#!res/2018/pure-in-memory-linux.md), we will be making any changes required for modern systems before weaponizing it, using a standard reverse shell to gain an initial foothold.

-We’ll then see how far these techniques could be pushed, using the [Sliver](https://github.com/BishopFox/sliver) post exploitation framework.
+## Introduction
+Let's say you get command execution on a a linux box, that could be by a webshell, ssh, whatever.. typically you'd need / want to run some additional post exploitation tools.
+Usually tools would be uploaded (or downloaded directly from random sources on the internet), however this opens us upto detection from the ~~victim~~ blue team.
+This would burn our access and potentially other hosts we might have compromised in the same fashion.

+Here we'll take a look at a couple of ways to run code in memory only, ranging from shellcode, to eventually any binary we wish.. in this case, [Sliver](https://github.com/BishopFox/sliver) the post exploitation framework that's [made news recently](https://www.ncsc.gov.uk/files/Advisory%20Further%20TTPs%20associated%20with%20SVR%20cyber%20actors.pdf) for use by Cozy Bear aka APT29.

 ## Getting started